-A. The text of the digital resource is available to assistive technology that allows the user to enable text-to-speech (TTS) functionality.
-Pass Additional Information: 3/3 chapters pass.
-Chapters 1, 7 and 21 were checked.
+A. The text of the digital resource is available to Pass assistive technology that allows the user to enable text-to-speech (TTS) functionality.
+Additional Information: 5/5 chapters pass.
+Chapter 1, 7, 13, 19 and 27 passed with text to speech on google chrome.